Seeing the Face of Christ in the Poor

 St. Elizabeth Ann Seton

 St. Elizabeth was born into an upper-class family in New York City in 1774.
 She married at the age of 19.
 A devout Episcopalian, she was involved in charitable works such as nursing the sick and dying among her neighbors.
-In 1797 she founded the Society for the Relief of Poor Widows with Small Children; in 1803 she was herself left a widow with five children.
-She converted to Roman Catholicism in 1805, began the first free Catholic schools in the country for needy girls in 1809, and went on to form the Sisters of Charity according to the tradition of Louise de Marillac and Vincent de Paul– the first U.S. religious order– in 1813.
-She is considered the mother of the U.S. parochial school system.
+In 1797 she was a charter member of the Society to Aid Poor Widows with Young Children; in 1803 she was herself left a widow with five children.
+She converted to Roman Catholicism in 1805, began the first free Catholic school staffed by religious women in the United States for needy girls in 1810, and went on to form the Sisters of Charity according to the tradition of Louise de Marillac and Vincent de Paul—the first U.S. apostolic society for women– in 1809.
+She is considered a pioneer of Catholic Education in the United States.

 St. Louise de Marillac